-Nick is no slouch when it comes to winter climbing either.
-In 2006 he climbed the first ascents of Cracking Up IX 9 and Traversty VIII 8 on Clogwyn Du, while north of the border he made the first ascent of Avenging Angel VII 8 on Ben Nevis.
-In the recent strong winter seasons he has made quite an impact both in Wales and in Scotland, with a string of first ascents and hard repeats.
+Nick is no slouch when it comes to winter climbing, either.
+In 2006 he made the first ascents of Cracking Up (IX 9) and Traversty (VIII 8) on Clogwyn Du, while north of the border he made the first ascent of Avenging Angel (VII 8) on Ben Nevis.
+In the strong 2012 and 2013 winter seasons he made quite an impact both in Wales and in Scotland, with a string of first ascents and hard repeats.

-A partnership with Guy Robertson has proved particularly fruitful – highlights for this formidable team include the first ascent of Godzilla IX 8 on Beinn Bhan, the second ascent of Mort IX 9 and first ascent of Nevermore X 10 both on Lochnagar.
-In February 2014 Nick climbed Crème de Violette IX 9 on Beinn Eighe with Tim Neill, describing it as “one of the most sustained and fulfilling outings ever.”
+A partnership with Guy Robertson proved particularly fruitful.
+Highlights for this formidable team included the first ascent of Godzilla (IX 8) on Beinn Bhan in 2011 and in 2013 the second ascent of Mort (IX 9) (with a third team member, Greg Boswell) and first ascent of Nevermore (X 10), both on Lochnager.
+In February 2014 Nick climbed Crème de Violette (IX 9) on Beinn Eighe with Tim Neill and described it as “one of the most sustained and fulfilling outings ever.”

-Nick has also spent a lot of time playing on the steep icefalls around the world, ticking off numerous WI 6 routes, such as Sea of Vapours in Bow Valley in Canada and Dame du Lac near Morzine in France.
-In early 2013 he climbed a slew of impressive thin ice routes in New Hampshire and a trip to the Canadian Rockies with Greg Boswell at the end of the year saw Nick climb some excellent mixed routes, including the thin trad protected crack, Victoria’s Secret Deviation M7++, Rocket Man VI M7+ WI5+, Man Yoga M8 and The Maul M7.
+Nick has also spent a lot of time playing on steep icefalls around the world, ticking off numerous WI6 routes, such as Sea of Vapours in the Bow Valley, Canada, and Dame du Lac near Morzine, France.
+In early 2013 he climbed a slew of impressive thin ice routes in New Hampshire and a trip to the Canadian Rockies with Greg Boswell at the end of the year saw Nick climb some excellent mixed routes, including the thin, trad-protected crack, Victoria’s Secret Deviation (M7++), Rocket Man VI M7+ WI5+), Man Yoga (M8) and The Maul (M7).

-Yet it is on the bigger routes were Nick has really shown his class.
-His alpine record is exceptional, particularly in the Chamonix valley where he climbed the first ascent of Border Line ED3, VII 8 on the Sans Nom and the first free ascent of Omega ED3, VIII 8 on the Petites Jorasses, as well as a whole host of repeats such as Beyond Good and Evil ED3 on the north face of the Pelerin.
+Yet it is on the bigger routes in the high alpine that Nick has really shown his class.
+His alpine record is exceptional, particularly in the Chamonix valley where he made the first ascent of Border Line (ED3, VII 8) on the Sans Nom and the first free ascent of Omega (ED3, VIII 8) on the Petites Jorasses, as well as a whole host of repeats, such as Beyond Good and Evil (ED3) on the north face of the Pelerin.